Community Revenue Enhancement Through Agricultural Technology Extension (CREATE), 2013-2017

 Partners: HEINEKEN, Hundee, ICCO, Agricultural Transformation Agency, Oromia Seed Enterprise

-To reduce poverty in Ethiopia, Rwanda and Sierra Leone through increasing agricultural capacity in rural households and limiting the dependency of imported commodities.
+To reduce poverty in Ethiopia, Rwanda and Sierra Leone through increasing agricultural capacity in rural households and limiting the dependency on imported commodities.
 We aim to rebuild agricultural production and increase food security by linking smallholder farmers to urban markets, restoring essential social services, and rebuilding local community cohesion and infrastructure.

 What we do

 EUCORD is partnering with HEINEKEN and its subsidiary HEINEKEN Ethiopia to assist with the implementation of the Community Revenue Enhancement through Agricultural Technology Extension project otherwise known as CREATE.
-Support by the Ministry will be used to: (a) integrate groups of smallholder farmers into Heineken’s supply chain; and (b) train these farming families in good agricultural practices.
+Support by the Ministry will be used to (a) integrate groups of smallholder farmers into Heineken’s supply chain, and (b) train these farming families in good agricultural practices.
 This will not only help substitute imported raw materials by local ones (thereby saving scarce foreign exchange resources) but also help establish local supply chains which will transfer purchasing power from the urban middle class to the rural poor.